May 4, 2025

 #3.
 Register custom metrics in Google Analytics 4

-Go to Google Analytics 4 > Admin > Custom Definitions > Custom Metrics > Create Custom Metrics.
+Go to Google Analytics 4 > Admin > Custom Definitions > Custom Metrics > Create Custom Metric.

 Save the metric.